MrZainRP/dirtymoney-conversion/README.md

     TriggerClientEvent('inventory:client:ItemBox', src, QBCore.Shared.Items['dirtymoney'], "add", worth)
 ```

-16. As said above, you can then either re-define cashA and cashB as you see fit.
+16. As said above, you can then either re-define "cashA" and "cashB" as you see fit or remove the variables being defined and refer directly to the monetary amounts you want to award a player as raw numbers.
 For example:

 ```lua
     local worth = math.random(250, 450)